DevExpress/testcafe-angular-selectors/README.md

 # testcafe-angular-selectors

 This plugin provides selector extensions that make it easier to test Angular applications with [TestCafe](https://github.com/DevExpress/testcafe/).
+These extensions allow you to create a Selector to find elements on the page by **expressions** that are native to Angular applications (like `binding`, `model` etc.. ).

 ## Install